 Walking and hiking in Crete Astrakiano: An easy gorge walk through the beautiful countryside in the central part of Crete.
 The area has many springs, which ensure that all year round a small river flows through the canyon.
-This river is called the river of Karteros.
+This is the river of Karteros.
 The walk goes mostly along this river and a few times you will have to cross it.
-At those spots are some larger stones to step on or even a little bridge, so you do not get wet feet.
+At those spots are some larger stones to step on or even a little bridge, so your feet don’t get wet.

 Astrakiano gorge on Crete

 A long time ago, locals were fishing in the waters for eel and crab.
 The water in the area contributed in Venetian times to the introduction of a system of watermills along the gorge.
 Until the Second World War these were still in use.
-Unfortunately all that is left today are a few ruins.
-You can also see a few parts of an aqueduct that was built by the Venetians.
+Unfortunately today there are only a few ruins.
+You can also see a few parts of an aqueduct built by the Venetians.
 A piece of cultural heritage, which tells a lot about the history of the area.
 Nowadays there are some pipes in the gorge, not as beautiful as an ancient water mill, but very much needed to provide the capital Heraklion with water.

 Walk along a little river